potamides/dotfiles/README.md

 > - DrCracket

 A repository for more sophisticated configurations of applications I use on a daily basis.
-I use the [gruvbox](https://github.com/morhetz/gruvbox) colorscheme for everything.
+My philosophy is to find a good balance between functionality and eye-candy, while keeping an eye on resource consumption.
+I put a lot of care into a consistent and appealing look and try to use the [gruvbox](https://github.com/morhetz/gruvbox) colorscheme for everything.

 ![](.rice.png)